Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

 identical to the full version.
 Thus an upgrade makes no difference at all.

 A simultaneous upgrade with a change of version is however quite possible.
 The fundamentals remain valid as for a normal update of Checkmk.

-You can also upgrade a demo appliance to a full version with one of the Enterprise Editions without data loss: An upgrade of the Checkmk Raw Edition to one of the Enterprise Editions is also possible.
+You can also upgrade the Free Edition appliance to a full version of one of the Enterprise Editions without data loss:

+An upgrade of the Checkmk Raw Edition to one of the Enterprise Editions is also possible.
 Here as well, the procedure is the same as before: install the desired pacakge, and upgrade the sites with

 Since a number of modules and features of the Enterprise Editions are not available in the Raw Edition, following a changeover there are a couple of points to be aware of.
 The key point is that when creating new sites of Raw Edition or Enterprise Editions different default settings are set.

 Since the Raw Edition only supports Nagios as its core, this is preinstalled in sites created by the Raw Edition.
 This is retained when an upgrade to the Checkmk Enterprise Standard Edition is made.

 That means that after an upgrade, processing will initially continue with a Nagios core.
 A migration to the CMC is performed with and this precedure will be described in its own article.

 The Enterprise Editions support an alternative format for saving historic performance data, one which requires significantly less hard drive-I/O. This is preinstalled in new Enterprise Editions sites.
 Raw Edition sites will not be changed over automatically by an upgrade.
 How the migration can be performed is described in its own chapter in the article covering Performance data and graphing.

 The Raw Edition has no notification spooler.
 Thus following the changover to one of the Enterprise Editions it is not active at first.
 How to activate it can be learned here.

 The uninstallation of no longer required Checkmk versions is performed using the operating system’s package manager.
 To do this, enter the installed package’s name – NOT the file name of the original RPM/DEB file.
 Important: Only delete Checkmk versions that are no longer being used by any site!